KennethCNg/airbase/README.md

 end
 ```

-# Managing state with redux and selectors
+### Managing state with redux and selectors

-As my project grew, I found components nested in the hierarchy needed pieces of state which their ancestor components did not care for.
+As my project grew, I found deeply nested components which needed pieces of state their ancestors did not care for.
 The pattern I found helpful for solving this is using selectors to mold a component's props into exactly a form that's clear and convenient to use.
-As a result, it's clear with a glance which parts of state this component has access to, as opposed to jumping around files to trace through props, or fiddling with the debugger.
-Another takeaway from the following snippet is that component structure is best kept as flat as possible, something I will keep in mind for my next React project.
+In the resulting component, it's clear with at a quick glance to `mapStateToProps` which slices of state that component has access to.
+This is much nicer than jumping through multiple to try and trace the flow of props, or even fiddling with the debugger.
+Another takeaway from the following snippet is that component structure is best kept as flat as possible.
+Organization or components came be inferred from naming convention.
+Any more than one sublevel in `/components` results in an ugly trail of `../../..`, which makes reference other folders like selectors or actions awkward.
+This is something I will keep in mind for my next React project.

 `VenueBooking.jsx`
 ```js